 HOW THE WELL CITY CHALLENGE WORKS

 STEP ONE: The Call for Ideas

-October 26 – November 30, 2020: During this period, we will accept proposals in three categories: Community & Social Connection, Food & Nutrition, and Mind/Body.
-We’ll hold a series of online events and social media activations to explain the Challenge and raise awareness of health and mental health challenges facing the millennial generation.
+October 26 – November 30, 2020: During this period, we accepted proposals in three categories: Community & Social Connection, Food & Nutrition, and Mind/Body.
+We held a series of online events and social media activations to explain the Challenge and raise awareness of health and mental health challenges facing the millennial generation.
 We will select up to five finalists in each category to participate in the Well City Challenge.